tokio-rs/website/content/docs/getting-started/db.md

 [`boxed`]: https://docs.rs/futures/0.1/futures/future/trait.Future.html#method.boxed

 Finally before we run the example, we need to set up the database to have a `greetings` table that we can query from.
-Run the following queries in psql to create and populate the table:
+Run the following queries within the `psql` command to create and populate the table:

 ```sql,ignore
 CREATE TABLE greetings (